ValehK08/ADABot/README.md

 # ADABot
 ADABot is a Discord bot developed for the ADA AI Competition.
-It leverages an external AI API to process user prompts and provide dynamic, engaging responses.
 The bot features customizable response tones and various commands to interact with users in multiple ways.

 ---